-3. Endorsement for Teachers of English as a Second Language
+- c.
+Completion of Student Teaching in the Bilingual Classroom for students who are not already certified teachers, and 3 additional hours of student teaching. - 3.
+Endorsement for Teachers of English as a Second Language (Must be completed by May 2001) - a.

-- a.
 The student must complete the following courses with no grade less than "C": EDBI 5304, 5305, 5314, 5315 and EDUC 5386. - b.
 Certified Texas teachers may teach for one year in a SBEC-approved ESL or bilingual classroom in lieu of completing student teaching in ESL.

-For course description, see pages 134-137, College of Humanities
+For course description, see pages 134-137, College of Humanities.